ndombrowski/Annotation_workflow/README.md

 - example files generated during this workflow
 - custom scripts that might be needed to run this workflow

-All databases are avail. on ada and most of the used databases have been uploaded with a previous publication and can be found on Zenodo.
+Example output files for all steps can be downloaded from [here](https://github.com/ndombrowski/Annotation_workflow/tree/main/Output_example).

+All databases and custom scripts are available on ada.
 If you use this work please cite: Dombrowski, N. et al. Undinarchaeota illuminate DPANN phylogeny and the impact of gene transfer on archaeal evolution.
 Nature Communications 11, 3939 (2020).